Electronic submission and archiving of your thesis

 As part of your research, you may review and include third party copyright material in the body of your thesis or in its appendices.

 It is your responsibility to ensure that you secure all necessary consents at the time you are conducting your research.
 These now must include permission to submit your thesis for examination electronically, as this is now the compulsory mode of submission.
 You must also obtain permission to include third party material in the final version archived in a public-facing open access repository.
-Examples of content that would require permission include company documents, film clips, stills or music scores.
+Examples of content that would require permission include company documents, film clips, images or music scores.

 This is because in UK copyright law, the copyright owner has the exclusive right to control the reproduction or dissemination of their work in electronic format to the public, while print dissemination may be covered by statutory exceptions in the Copyright, Designs and Patents Act 1988, under fair dealing.
 You may also not disseminate unpublished work in your online thesis without the explicit consent of the copyright owner.